 To be eligible for admission to the Master of Science in Cybersecurity Law or the Master of Science in Homeland Security and Crisis Management Law, applicants must hold a bachelor's degree from an accredited college or university.

-Applicants to either of the Master of Science programs should complete their application by August 1 for Fall 2017 enrollment.
+Applicants to either of the Master of Science programs should complete the application by December 15, 2017 for Spring 2018 enrollment.
 Later applications may be considered on a space-available basis.
-The Fall 2017 semester starts August 28, 2017.
+The Spring 2018 semester starts January 9, 2018.

 Applicants to the Master of Science programs are evaluated through a thorough assessment of the prior academic record, professional experiences, accomplishments, and interest in our program.